 Project management in practice

 But how does communication in project management work in practice?
-In the definition of knowledge integration, I had interpreted that it comes to the "leaflet" to understand the communicated knowledge mitzuliefern.
+When defining knowledge integration, I had indicated that it was a matter of providing the “package insert” for understanding the communicated knowledge.

 I assume that knowledge about language can be communicated.
 Metalanguage, so to speak.
 Whether there is implicit and explicit knowledge, and how each species may be shared, is not of interest to me here.